dlounsbu/ICTR_team_sci_initiative/isdcbestpaper2025.md

 [NEXT SLIDE]

-Maya Getchell is a PhD candidate in Health Services and Systems Research at Duke-NUS in Singapore.
+<b>Maya Getchell </b>is a PhD candidate in Health Services and Systems Research at Duke-NUS in Singapore.

 She is a global health specialist with an MPH from the Harvard School of Public Health.